rfangit/rfangit.github.io/_posts/2025-05-11-optimal_flow_matching.md

 This occurs because there is greatest variance in the velocity at the start, where all output images seem possible.
 As time progresses, very few images are likely and the softmax becomes dominated by a specific training example.

-This can be seen explicitly when plotting our formulas prediction for the final image at a given time, where they initially predict a blurry image corresponding to the average but very quickly decide on the final image.
+This can be seen explicitly when plotting our algorithms prediction for the final image at a given time, where they initially predict a blurry image corresponding to the average but very quickly decide on the final image.
 More training data should ensure the variance stays large for larger $t$ values.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" style="max-width: 500px; margin: 0 auto;">